shoganhennessy/Econ_text_data/Blog_post_exploration/1_NBER_working_papers.md

 the NBER working papers.
 Follow on for updates over the next few months as I collect more data sources, get a better idea of what I’m dealing with and form a more direct research question.

+<span style="font-weight:bold">Next up:</span> A dive in to a more
+complete source of economics research papers.

 Note: text analysis methods and code in R are inspired by an [older post on political tweets](http://varianceexplained.org/r/trump-tweets), which